submariner-io/submariner-website/src/content/community/releases/_index.en.md

 * The `subctl cloud prepare azure` command has a new flag, `air-gapped`, to indicate the cluster is in an air-gapped environment which may forbid certain configurations in a disconnected Azure installation.
 * `subctl` is now built for ARM Macs (Darwin arm64).
+* `subctl show versions` now shows the versions of the metrics proxy and plugin syncer components.

 ## v0.14.5